cfryanr/issues2stories/README.md

   See the comments in [internal/trackeractivity/constants.go](internal/trackeractivity/constants.go) for more information.
 - The GitHub issue labels that the app manages must be created manually in GitHub before using the app.
-  See [internal/trackeractivity/constants.go](internal/trackeractivity/constants.go) for a list of label names that are assumed to exist on your GitHub repository.
+  See either the table above or [internal/trackeractivity/constants.go](internal/trackeractivity/constants.go) for a list of label names that are assumed to exist on your GitHub repository.
 - Aside from Fibonacci, linear, and powers of 2 estimate point scales, Tracker also supports "custom" scales.
   Custom scales are not supported by issues2stories unless the compile-time values for the point scale keys in [internal/trackeractivity/constants.go](internal/trackeractivity/constants.go) are adjusted to match your